kumbier-cook/kumbier-cook.github.io/_posts/2021-10-02-perfect-chocolate-chip-cookie.md

 just barely combined, with some dry flour still remaining, about 15 seconds.
 Add chocolate and mix on low speed until dough comes together, about 15 seconds longer.
-Transfer to an airtight container and refrigerate dough **at least overnight** and up to 3 days.
+Transfer to an airtight container and refrigerate dough **at least overnight** and up to 3 days. (see note)

-4. When ready to bake, adjust oven racks to upper- and lower-middle positions and preheat oven to 350°F. Scoop out 60g balls onto a lined baking sheet.
+4. When ready to bake, adjust oven racks to upper- and lower-middle positions and preheat oven to 325°F (convenction bake ideally).
+Scoop out 75g balls onto a lined baking sheet.
 Tear each ball in half to reveal a rougher surface, then stick them back together with the rough sides facing outward.
-Transfer to oven and bake 12 minutes.
+Transfer to oven and bake 10 minutes.
 Remove pan from oven and drop on stove/counter (yes, drop!).
 Replace pan and continue baking until until golden brown around edges but still soft, about 2 to 3 minutes.

 5. Remove baking sheets from oven.
 While cookies are still hot, sprinkle very lightly with coarse salt and gently press salt down to embed.
 Let cool for 10